Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 Five new types of fermions, all labeled by $\chi$ but with different subscripts, are introduced, transforming under the gauge group $Sp(4) \times SU(3)_C \times SU(2)_W \times U(1)_Y$ as

-The subscripts reflect their quantum number, with $a$, $f$, and $0$ denoting antisymmetric, fundamental\footnote{Under the $Sp(4)$ group, there is no distinction between fundamental and anti-fundamental representations.
-However, we will still label the $4$ and $\bar{4}$ based on their origin in the $SU(4)$ group to help keep track of symmetry patterns.}, and singlet representations under $Sp(4)$, respectively, and with $c$ and $w$ indicating it is charged under the SM $SU(3)_C$ and $SU(2)_W$.
-From the new fermion content, we can immediately identify SM-singlet fermions that can serve as dark quark candidates, which is an advantage of extending the $SU(5)$ GUT to include the dark color group.\footnote{A similar construction has been realized in \cite{Barr:2011cz,Barr:2013tea,Barr:2015lya}, but only as a UV theory of ADM models without a dark confining sector to relate the dark matter and baryon masses.
-Our attempt can be viewed as an extension of this idea to fully address the coincidence problem.
-On the other hand, in \cite{Murgui:2021eqf}, the authors also work on the unification of DC and QCD but based on a Pati-Salam-like extension \cite{Pati:1974yy}.
-However, all the new fermions from the SM extension still carry SM charges and therefore cannot serve as dark quarks.
-As a result, dark quarks can only arise by introducing new multiplets separate from the SM fermions.}
+The subscripts reflect their quantum number, with $a$, $f$, and $0$ denoting antisymmetric, fundamental,\footnote{Under the $Sp(4)$ group, there is no distinction between fundamental and anti-fundamental representations.
+However, we will still label the $4$ and $\bar{4}$ based on their origin in the $SU(4)$ group to help keep track of symmetry patterns.} and singlet representations under $Sp(4)$, respectively, and with $c$ and $w$ indicating it is charged under the SM $SU(3)_C$ and $SU(2)_W$.
+From the new fermion content, we can immediately identify SM-singlet fermions that can serve as dark quark candidates, which is an advantage of extending the $SU(5)$ GUT to include the dark color group.

 However, it is not the whole story since $SU(9)$ is anomalous with this fermion content.
 To cancel the anomaly, four additional $\overline{\mathbf{9}}$ anti-fundamental representations are required for each generation, which are written as